breath holding dangers

 • Be alert for signs of hypoxia (low tissue oxygen levels), such as a bluish tint in the skin, fingernails, or lips.

 • Promptly intervene if hypoxia is detected, encouraging immediate breathing.
 Ask your participant to open their eyes and establishing eye contact to guide participants in syncing with your breath.
-You can also keep a spray bottle with a essential oil mixed in with water, and if a participant does not respond to your cues to resume breathing or top open their eyes, you can spritz them with it.
+You can also keep a spray bottle with a essential oil mixed in with water, and if a participant does not respond to your cues to resume breathing or to open their eyes, you can spritz them with it.

 • Seizure Recognition: